gjcooper/IntCourses/courses/_WEBDATA201/modules/04-scrapy.md

 let's navigate and edit the following file that Scrapy has created for us when we first created our project: `au_gov/au_gov/items.py`

-Scrapy has pre-populated this file with an empty "OntariomppsItem" class:
+Scrapy has pre-populated this file with an empty "AuGovItem" class:

 (editing `au_gov/au_gov/items.py`)

 ~~~
 import scrapy

-class OntariomppsItem(scrapy.Item):
+class AuGovItem(scrapy.Item):
     # define the fields for your item here like:
     # name = scrapy.Field()
     pass